List of world records in chess: Shortest decisive game

 The shortest decisive tournament game between masters that was decided because of the position on the board (i.e. not because of a forfeit or protest) is Z. Đorđević–M. Kovačević, Bela Crkva 1984.
 It lasted only three moves (1.d4 Nf6 2.Bg5 c6 3.e3 Qa5+ winning the bishop), and White resigned.
 This was repeated in Vassallo–Gamundi, Salamanca 1998.
 (In a number of other games, White has played on after 3...Qa5+, occasionally drawing or even winning in this line.)

-The shortest game ever lost by a grandmaster because of the position on the board was by future world champion Viswanathan Anand, who resigned on move 6 against Alonso Zapata in 1988 (1.e4 e5 2.Nf3 Nf6 3.Nxe5 d6 4.Nf3 Nxe4 5.Nc3 Bf5??
+The shortest game ever lost by a grandmaster because of the position on the board was by GM Yair Kraidman, who lost in four moves against IM Hagen Poetsch at the 2013 Vienna Open (1.e4 c5 2.Nf3 g6 3.d4 cxd4 4.Qxd4 Nc6?? apparently thinking that White captured with the Knight instead of the Queen).
+The shortest game ever lost by a grandmaster without such a mistake was by future world champion Viswanathan Anand, who resigned on move 6 against Alonso Zapata in 1988 (1.e4 e5 2.Nf3 Nf6 3.Nxe5 d6 4.Nf3 Nxe4 5.Nc3 Bf5??
 6.Qe2 winning a piece, since 6...Qe7 is answered by 7.Nd5 Qe6 8.Nxc7+).
-Semyon Alapin, a very strong player who was not technically a grandmaster because the formal title did not exist during his lifetime, lost a game of the same length to Siegbert Tarrasch in 1889 (1.e4 e5 2.Nf3 Nf6 3.Nxe5 d6 4.Nf3 Nxe4 5.d3 Be7??
-6.dxe4).

 Shortest draw

 A game may be drawn by mutual agreement in any number of moves.
 Traditionally, it has been common for players to agree to a "grandmaster draw" after playing about 10–15 moves of known opening theory and making no serious effort to win.
 This is usually done to preserve energy in a tournament, after a devastating loss in the previous round of the tournament, or in the final round when no prize money is at stake.
 There has been some debate over the ethics of the practice, and recently there has been a trend away from such games, with many tournaments adopting measures to discourage short draws.
 If the tournament officials (unlike those at Graz and Lishui) do not object, a game may even be agreed drawn without a single move being played.
-According to ChessGames.com, in the 1968 Skopje–Ohrid tournament Dragoljub Janosevic and Efim Geller agreed to a draw without playing any moves.
 Tony Miles and Stewart Reuben did the same thing in the last round of the Luton 1975 tournament, "with the blessing of the controller", in order to assure themselves of first and second places respectively.

-Shortest World Championship game

-As mentioned above, Fischer (in 1972) and Kramnik (in 2006) each forfeited a world championship game without playing any moves.
-Other than those unplayed games, the shortest game in a world championship was the 21st match game in the World Chess Championship 1963 between Mikhail Botvinnik and Tigran Petrosian.
-The players agreed to a draw after the 10th move by White (Petrosian).
-The shortest decisive, non-forfeited world championship game occurred between Viswanathan Anand and Boris Gelfand in game 8 of the World Chess Championship 2012.
-Gelfand resigned after Anand's 17th move, 17.Qf2.